 Try: Thorne Research Vitamin A Capsules

-Thorne makes one of the better quality vitamin A supplements available.
-The capsules aren’t expensive so it won’t put too much of a dent on your budget to take them daily.
+Thorne makes one of the better-quality vitamin A supplements available.
+The capsules aren’t expensive so it won’t put too much of a dent in your budget to take them daily.

 Potassium

+Potassium and potassium supplements have a range of benefits for the body.
+Potassium affects your nerve signals, body fluid levels, and muscle contractions.
 If you are suffering from fatigue, anxiety, muscle cramps, and poor immunity, then potassium deficiency might be the reason.
-Try eating more bananas, oranges, and yogurt.
-Otherwise, you can take a potassium supplement to replace vegetables.
+Try eating more bananas, oranges, and yogurt if you don’t eat vegetables.
+Otherwise, you can take a potassium supplement to replace vegetable sources.

 Try: NOW Potassium Citrate

-NOW makes very affordable yet high quality supplements.
+NOW makes affordable and high-quality supplements.
 Their potassium citrate contains 99mg and a single bottle will last you 6 months.

 Magnesium